DMS Officers and Directors

 Margaret Mood - Membership Secretary

-Committes for 2017 are formed at the January General Meeting.
+Committes for 2018 wera formed at the February General Meeting.
 Any DMS member in good standing may become a member of a committee.
 You can help the club by becoming a committe member.

-Adopt a Highway - Bruce West, Clark Evans
+Adopt a Highway - Clark Evans, Bruce West

 Beach Clean-up - Jim Haug, Steve Merrick

-Beach Grass Planting - Brad Wharton, Reggie Melson, Bruce West
+Beach Grass Planting - Brad Wharton, Reggie Melson, Todd Smith, Bruce West

 Facebook - Shawn Smith, Brandy Timmons, George Mood

-Fall Feast - Bruce West, Brad Wharton, George Mood
+Fall Feast - Bruce West, Brad Wharton, John Meade

 Fundraising - John Meade